archerdodson/Signature-Kernel-Scoring-Rule-A-Spatio-Temporal-Diagnostic-for-Probabilistic-Weather-Forecasting/README.md

 # The Signature Kernel Scoring Rule in Probabilistic Weather Forecasting
 This repository contains three sections, Model Training, Deterministic Scorecard, and Probabilistic Scorecard.
+The current manuscript can be read in Diagnositics_Signature_Score.pdf.

 ## Model Training